ctorney/terminal-image.nvim/README.md

 alias nvimage='function _nvimage() { echo "![terminalimage]($(realpath "$1"))"; }; _nvimage'
 ```

-For plotting in python, you can use this with the [matplotlib-backend-nvim](https://github.com/ctorney/matplotlib-backend-nvim) backend to save the image to a temp file and print the markdown to the terminal.
+For plotting in python, you can use this with [matplotlib-backend-nvim](https://github.com/ctorney/matplotlib-backend-nvim) to save the image to a temp file and print the markdown to the terminal.